 Taking the trail between Josephine and Swiftcurrent Lakes, brought us back to the south shore.
 In the process, the grand view of Many Glacier Hotel provided lovely photo opportunities.
 Curious about staying in this historic lodge?
 Read our review.

-For those looking for an easy hike in Glacier National Park, ride part-way to Grinnell Lake by boat.
+For those looking for one of the easiest hikes in Glacier National Park, ride part-way to Grinnell Lake by boat.
 Purchase a blue ticket from Glacier Boat Company that will take you across both lakes plus offer a return trip to Many Glacier Hotel.
 Total hiking distance: 0.9 miles each way

 Hiking the Grinnell Lake trail proved to be a pleasant morning in the woods.
 I recommend it as a Many Glacier get-acquainted-hike.
 It’s also an easy hike to do on a rest day between two harder days of hiking to Grinnell Glacier and Iceberg Lake.